 Originally I predicted the anime industry would be worth ¥2 trillion yen.

 But it looks like my expectations were exceeded.

-According to News Sources: NHK News World (link deleted) and My Game News Flash, the industry’s reached a new milestone of ¥2.9 trillion yen.
+According to News Sources: NHK News World (link deleted), the industry’s reached a new milestone of ¥2.9 trillion yen.

 A lot of this high growth is because of anime movies like Your Name, which did over $355 million dollars.